lok419/my-trading/Readme.md

 - add interrupt function to strategy: RUN, PAUSE, TERMINATE, STOP

+2024-03-06: started to implementing a new market making strategy

 ## TODO

 - enhance backtest fill logic, high and low price are likely unfill-able in reality, we need to account for that